strangerstudios/paid-memberships-pro/readme.txt

 * BUG: Fixed SQL warnings when generating the pmpro_membership_levelmeta table.
 (Thanks, itibet on GitHub)
 * ENHANCEMENT: Clicking on a report widget no longer takes you to the details page.
 You have to click the details button.
 This allows us to add additional functionality to the widgets.
 * ENHANCEMENT: Updated reports widgets so the "details" button only shows if a page function is defined for that report.
 You can now have report widgets without details pages.
+* ENHANCEMENT: You can now click on a heading in the Membership Stats report widget to see data for up to 3 of your levels.
+The first 3 levels per the level ordering are shown.

 = 1.8.13.1 =
 * BUG: Fixed issue where end dates were being set/saved incorrectly from the edit user/profile page in the dashboard.